-- Only Gold Standard Operators will be allowed to take passengers from the same ship within the approved bubble.
-During initial return to sailing only verified excursions will be approved to limit exposure in the destinations they visit. - The BTB will work on developing the bubble alongside Tour Operators and Sites and ensure that all approved excursions meet the Gold Standard certification. - Loading areas will be assigned to Tour Operators to ensure social distancing requirements are met.
+- Only Gold Standard Operators will be allowed to take passengers from the same ship on Tours. - Fully vaccinated passengers will be eligible to go on any tour, unless otherwise indicated by the MOHW. - Unvaccinated passengers will only be allowed to disembark to go on bubble tours, and no walking around the ports will be permitted. - Loading areas will be assigned to Tour Operators to ensure social distancing requirements are met. - Manifests of tourists going on marine tours should be provided to the BPA and BTB.